· Travis Rodgers · Programming · 5 min read

 More Info

 Visual studio code can be downloaded at their website.
 It's my favorite code editor and I use it exclusively.
 I found Brackets to be not quite enough for what I need, Atom to be super slow and bulky, the JetBrains IDEs too expensive, and Sublime isn't free.
-Also, VS Code is a full IDE, is packed with loads of features, extensions, is free, and thankfully open source.
+Also, VS Code is a full IDE, is packed with loads of features, and extensions, is free, and thankfully open source.

 Conclusion